 - Norway has now banned the import of hay and straw from U.S. states where CWD has been detected, and all imports must be accompanied by a certificate from a veterinarian certifying the product is from a CWD-free area.

-- At this time, eight states (Alaska, Arkansas, Arizona, Connecticut, Idaho, New Jersey, New Mexico, Nevada, Oregon, Rhode Island, South Carolina, Vermont, and Virginia) now ban the use of deer urine or excretion collected from cervids as an attractant, while several others restrict its use in all or part of the states or require specific testing criteria to be met.
+- Currently, thirteen states (Alaska, Arkansas, Arizona, Connecticut, Idaho, New Jersey, New Mexico, Nevada, Oregon, Rhode Island, South Carolina, Vermont, and Virginia) now ban the use of deer urine or excretion collected from cervids as an attractant, while several others restrict its use in all or part of the states or require specific testing criteria to be met.

 - In 2017, Montana enacted SB 173, calling for a ban on any urine that is not from confirmed CWD-free herds (Archery Trade Association approved).
 In 2018, Michigan also changed their rules to allow only those urine-products that are certified CWD-free through the Archery Trade Association program.